 2020 was a profoundly transformational year for Carrier.
 On April 3, 2020, Carrier Global Corporation became a public company and our shares began trading under the symbol "CARR" on the New York Stock Exchange ("NYSE").
-Before trading began on that day, United Technologies Corporation, since renamed Raytheon Technologies Corporation ("UTC"), completed the spinoff of Carrier into a separate, publicly traded company (the "Separation") through a pro rata distribution of Carrier's common stock to the shareowners of UTC who held shares of UTC as of the close of business on March 19, 2020 (the "Distribution").
-As a result of the Separation and the Distribution, UTC shareowners of record received one share of Carrier common stock for every one share of UTC common stock.
+Before trading began on that day, United Technologies Corporation, since renamed Raytheon Technologies Corporation ("UTC"), completed the spin-off of Carrier into a separate, publicly traded company (the "Separation") through a pro rata distribution of Carrier's common stock to the shareowners of UTC who held shares of UTC as of the close of business on March 19, 2020 (the "Distribution").
+As a result of the Separation and the Distribution, UTC shareowners of UTC common stock.
 The Separation and the Distribution are further described in Carrier's 2020 Annual Report on Form 10-K.